-The University System office schedules and convenes the Police Officer promotional examinations, i.e., Elongated Oral Boards (EOB).
+The University System office schedules and convenes the Police Officer promotional examinations, i.e., Elongated Oral Boards (EOBs).
 The examinations included in this process are: Corporal, Sergeant and Lieutenant.
 The EOB process requires a panel of three assessors to interview and observe as many as six applicants during a day-long testing period.
 Throughout the testing period, applicants are required to make oral and written presentations and work on group exercises.
 Assessors provide scores, based on previously developed criteria, for each applicant completing each task.
-To more accurately reflect the cultural and gender demographics of university police officers, and to assure that each EOB will consist of assessors with diverse ethnic and racial backgrounds, the University System office, in conjunction with many of the universities, trained four new assessors during FY 2012.
-During FY

-2012, the University System office conducted seven EOBs that comprised of 12 workdays, and tested 57 applicants.
+In FY 2013, the University System office trained four new assessors to more accurately reflect the cultural and gender demographics of university police officers, and to assure that each EOB will consist of assessors with diverse ethic and racial backgrounds.
+During FY 2013, the University System office conducted seven EOBs that comprised of seven work days and tested 38 applicants.